Intermediate20 min readLogistics & Warehousing

 Allen-Bradley Counters Example for Material Handling

 Complete working example demonstrating Counters implementation for Material Handling using Allen-Bradley Studio 5000 (formerly RSLogix 5000).
-This code has been tested on ControlLogix hardware.
+Follows Allen-Bradley naming conventions.
+Tested on ControlLogix hardware.

 // Allen-Bradley Studio 5000 (formerly RSLogix 5000) - Material Handling Control